-There were 2,017,817 Senior Executive Performance RSUs outstanding as of December 31, 2018.
-The Company recognized \$0.2 million and \$0.4 million in stock-based compensation expense related to outstanding Senior Executive Performance RSUs in the three months ended December 31, 2018 and 2017, respectively.
-As of December 31, 2018, the Company had \$1.4 million of unrecognized compensation expense related to outstanding RSUs expected to be recognized over a weighted-average period of approximately 1.7 years.
+There were 1,722,551 Senior Executive Performance RSUs outstanding as of December 31, 2019.
+As of January 14, 2020, the performance period ended and the Company's stock performance during the performance period did not result in the vesting of any Senior Executive Performance RSUs; and therefore, such Senior Executive Performance RSUs were cancelled.
+The Company recognized \$0.2 million in stock-based compensation expense related to outstanding Senior Executive Performance RSUs in each of the three months ended December 31, 2019 and 2018.
+As of December 31, 2019, the Company had \$0.4 million of unrecognized compensation expense related to outstanding RSUs expected to be recognized over a weighted-average period of approximately 1.0 years.